Stationary solutions to the stochastic Burgers equation on the line: Limits of solutions started from bounded initial conditions

 The next lemma compares the expectation of a KPZ evolution started with random initial condition to that of the KPZ equation started at deterministic bounded initial data. \begin{lem} Fix $m \in (0, 1)$ and $G=L\Zm$ or $G=\R$, and let $X \sim \mathrm{Uniform}(\Lambda_G)$ be independent of all else.
 Let $v \in L^\infty(\R)$ be $G$-invariant and let $\tilde{v} \sim \tilde{\nu} \in \overline{\mathscr{P}}_{G}(\mathcal{X}_{m})$ satisfy $\E \tilde{v}(X)^2 < \infty$.
 Let $u$ and $\tilde{u}$ solve \cref{eq:uPDE-1} with initial data $v$ and $\tilde{v}$, respectively.
 Consider solutions $h$ and $\tilde{h}$ to \cref{eq:KPZ} obtained from $u$ and $\tilde{u}$, respectively, as in \cref{prop:KPZsolntheory}.
 Then for all $t \geq 0$ and $x \in \R$ we have

 \end{lem} This is a version of the comparison principle for the KPZ equation.
 The difficulty comes from the fact that $\tilde h(0,x)$ is not necessarily uniformly bounded, so the standard pathwise comparison principle would be vacuous, as the right side of \cref{eq:expectationboundofh} would be infinite without taking the expectation.
 Note that, as we use solutions coming from \cref{prop:KPZsolntheory}, the expectations $\E\tilde h(t,x)$ and~$\E h(t,x)$ are finite under the assumptions of \cref{lem:KPZexpsubadd}.
 We postpone the proof of this lemma until \cref{sec:5.3} and first explain how it is used to show the extremality of the limiting invariant measures.
 The first step is to show that a limiting solution started from deterministic bounded initial condition has minimal variance among all spacetime-stationary solutions. \begin{prop} Fix $m\in(0,1)$ and let $G=L\Z$ or $G=\R$.
 Fix a deterministic, $G$-invariant function $v\in L^{\infty}(\mathbb{R})$ and let $\delta_{v}\in {\mathscr{P}}_{G}(\mathcal{X}_{m})$ be the delta measure on $v$.
-Suppose that~$T_{k}\to+\infty$, and \be \frac{1}{T_k}\int_{0}^{T_{k}}P_{t}^{*}\delta_{v}\,\dif t\to \nu\in\mathscr{P}(\mathcal{X}_{m}), \ee weakly.
-Let $w\sim\nu$, $\tilde{w}\sim\tilde{\nu}\in\overline{\mathscr{P}}_{G}(\mathcal{X}_{m})$, and $X\sim\Uniform(\Lambda_G)$ be independent of everything else.
-Then we have
+Suppose that~$T_{k}\to+\infty$, and